aramiracle/time_series_forcasting/README.md

 ### `model.py`

-The `model.py` file defines the architecture of the HybridRNN model.
-This model is designed for time series forecasting and offers flexibility in choosing between LSTM and GRU layers.
-Here's an overview of the `HybridRNN` class:
+The `model.py` file defines the architecture of the HybridRNN model and includes a Transformer model.
+The HybridRNN is designed for time series forecasting, providing flexibility with a choice between LSTM and GRU layers.
+Below is an extended overview of both the `HybridRNN` and `Transformer` classes:

+#### HybridRNN Class

-- The `HybridRNN` class is a subclass of `nn.Module` and encapsulates the architecture of the hybrid model.
+The `HybridRNN` class is initialized with the following parameters:

-- The model can use either LSTM or GRU layers, determined by the `use_lstm` and `use_gru` parameters.
+- `input_size`: The size of the input feature vectors.
+- `hidden_size`: The number of hidden units in the RNN layers.
-- It includes a fully connected layer for producing the model's output.
+- `output_size`: The size of the output.
+- `num_layers`: The number of RNN layers.
+- `num_heads`: Number of attention heads in the multi-head attention models.
+- `use_lstm` (default True): Whether to use LSTM layers.
+- `use_gru` (default True): Whether to use GRU layers.

-- The forward pass of the model combines the output of LSTM and GRU layers, if both are used, and passes it through the fully connected layer.
+The class contains LSTM and GRU layers, and the output from these layers is concatenated if both are used.
+The fully connected layers are then applied to the concatenated output for the final prediction.

+The forward method of the model takes an input tensor `x` with shape `(batch_size, sequence_length, input_size)` and performs the following steps:

+- If both LSTM and GRU are used, it computes the output of both layers and concatenates them along the feature dimension.
+- If only LSTM or GRU is used, it computes the output of the respective layer.
+- The fully connected layers are applied to the output, and the last time step's prediction is extracted using slicing (`[:, -1:, :]`).
+- The final output is obtained by squeezing the tensor.

+#### Transformer Class

+The `Transformer` class is designed for sequence-to-sequence tasks and includes the following components:

+- `embedding`: Linear layer for input feature embedding.
+- `transformer`: `nn.Transformer` module with parameters:
+  - `d_model`: Hidden size of the model.
+  - `nhead`: Number of attention heads.
+  - `num_encoder_layers`: Number of transformer encoder layers.
+  - `num_decoder_layers`: Number of transformer decoder layers.

+The forward method of the model takes an input tensor `x` with shape `(batch_size, sequence_length, input_size)` and performs the following steps:

+- Embeds the input features using the linear embedding layer.
+- Permutes the tensor for compatibility with the transformer.
+- Passes the tensor through the transformer layers.
+- Reshapes the output back to the original shape.
+- Applies fully connected layers to obtain the final prediction for each time step.

+Note: Ensure thorough testing and consideration of your specific use case before deploying this code in a production environment.

 ### `trainer.py`